 CALL FOR PAPERS

-This conference invites us to think about various notions surrounding the cultural heritage and its performance (Bourdieu 1980).
-Groups from all over the world come together with one common aim: to represent cultural traditions and to perform them.
-If we consider the concepts of "imagined communities" (Anderson 1983), tradition is poorly exercised in an inheritance framework since the notion of cultural transmission is vague and needs to be redefined.
-As we also see with the regional cultures of France, tradition can be interpreted as a stooge and a possibility of representing identity (Reed-Danahay 1991).
+This conference invites us to reflect on the different notions relating to cultural heritage and its performance (Bourdieu 1980).
+Groups from all over the world come together here with a common goal: to represent cultural traditions and to perform them.
+If we consider the concepts of "imagined communities" (Anderson 1983), tradition is poorly represented by the notion of heritage, because the notion of cultural transmission is vague and needs to be redefined.
+As we also see with French regional cultures, tradition can be interpreted as a value and an opportunity to represent identity in an unfavourable socio-political context (Reed-Danahay 1991).

 Topics may include but are not limited to: